ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 And when players quit, that conversation breaks down.

-The better we understand those moments, the better we become at designing games players don’t just start—
+The better we understand those moments, the better we become at designing games players don’t just start,

 **but want to finish.**